-- 1. Disconnect the coin-cell battery from the I/O board. - 2.
-Remove the coin-cell battery cable from the routing guide on the fan. - 3.
-Using a plastic scribe, peel the coin-cell battery off the slot on the palm-rest and keyboard assembly.
+- 1. Disconnect the coin-cell battery cable from the I/O board. - 2.
+Lift the speaker cable, and release the coin-cell battery cable. - 3.
+Peel the coin-cell battery off the slot on the palm-rest and keyboard assembly.